-- Have graduated from an approved high school or demonstrate equivalent competency (GED examination). - 2.
+- 1. Have graduated from an approved high school or demonstrate equivalent competency (GED examination). - 2.
 Meet all admission policies and complete all required admission forms of the College. - 3.
-Take the Health Occupation Aptitude Examination Revised. - 4.
+Take the Test of Essential Academic Skills (TEAS). - 4.
 Submit a completed Surgical Technology application form to the College. - 5.
 Submit to a criminal background check and drug testing after admission into the program